Exciton-Polariton Dynamics in Multilayered Materials: Abstract

 Coupling excitons with quantized radiation has been shown to enable coherent ballistic transport at room temperature inside optical cavities.
-Previous theoretical works employ a simple description of the material, depicting it as a single layer placed in the middle of the optical cavity, thereby ignoring the spatial variation of the radiation in the cavity quantization direction.
-In contrast, in most experiments, the optical cavity is filled with organic molecules or multilayered materials.
-Here, we develop an efficient mixed-quantum-classical approach, introducing a {\it bright layer} description, to simulate the exciton-polariton quantum dynamics.
-Our simulations reveal that, for the same Rabi splitting, a multilayer material extends the quantum coherence lifetime and enhances transport compared to a single-layer material.
+Previous theoretical works employ a simple description of the material, depicting it as a one-dimensional single layer placed in the middle of an optical cavity, thereby ignoring the spatial variation of the radiation field.
+In contrast, in most experiments, the optical cavity is filled with organic molecules or multiple layers of two-dimensional materials.
+Here, we develop an efficient mixed-quantum-classical approach, introducing a {\it bright layer} description, to simulate the exciton-polariton quantum dynamics in three dimensions.
+Our simulations reveal that, for the same Rabi splitting, a multilayered material extends the quantum coherence lifetime and enhances transport compared to a single-layer material.
 We find that this enhanced coherence can be traced to a synchronization of phonon fluctuations over multiple layers, wherein the collective light-matter coupling in a multilayered material effectively suppresses the phonon-induced dynamical disorder.

 {

 {\bf Introduction.} Quantum coherence in the condensed phase typically lasts tens of femtoseconds at room temperature, due to phonon-induced decoherence intrinsic to the material itself~\cite{Nitzan2006}.
 Recent experiments have demonstrated that light-matter interaction inside optical cavities enables coherent quantum propagation of exciton-polaritons (EP) by effectively shielding polaritons from phonon fluctuations~\cite{XuNC2023, BalasubrahmaniyamNM2023, KeelingNM2023, SandikNM2024, PandyaAS2022, MandalCR2023, blackham2025}.
 Specifically, prior theoretical works~\cite{XuNC2023, TichauerAS2023, SokolovskiiNC2023,KruppArxiv2024, YingArxiv2024,KruppArxiv2024}, show that polaritons, which are part light and part matter, couple to phonons more weakly compared to bare excitons because only their matter component couples to the phonons, which is partly responsible for the sustained coherence lifetime of exciton-polaritons.
 In addition to this, our recent theoretical work suggests that the light-matter interactions approximately restore the phonon-induced translational symmetry breaking in materials~\cite{blackham2025}.
 Overall, these works reveal that coupling cavity radiation to materials provides tuning knobs for controlling phonon-induced decoherence beyond the traditional paradigms of material synthesis, paving the way for developing next-generation quantum devices~\cite{LiewOME2023, XiangCR2024}.